 What does this mean for businesses?

-With IR35 now confirmed for April 2021, businesses that utilise flexible workers that haven’t already done so, need to start preparing for the IR35 implementation.
-By not completing this crucial step, it could be a costly mistake to make putting businesses at risk of investigations and fines from HMRC and increased difficulty in finding flexible workers who are favouring other businesses that have correctly implemented IR35.
+With IR35 now confirmed for April 2021, end hirers that utilise flexible workers that haven’t already done so, need to start preparing for the IR35 implementation.
+By not completing this crucial step, it could be a costly mistake to make putting their businesses at risk of investigations and fines from HMRC and increased difficulty in finding flexible workers who are favouring other businesses that have correctly implemented IR35.

 The delay from 2020 to 2021 has given businesses another year to get this right and avoid any financial issues, however with us now ¼ of the way through this extension and it is now time to take action.